-Angeles Institute has been granted institutional approval to operate from the Bureau for Private Postsecondary Education pursuant of the California Education Code Section 94915.
+Angeles Institute has been granted institutional Approval to Operate by Means of Accreditation from the Bureau for Private Postsecondary Education pursuant of the California Education Code Section 94890.
+Approval means compliance with the minimum state standards as set forth in the California Education Code.